 - 3 scallions (chopped)

-- Place the tofu in a bowl with the flour, half the thyme, paprika, cayenne, salt, ground black pepper, 1 tsp Cajun seasoning and flour.
+- Place the tofu in a bowl with the flour, half the thyme, paprika, cayenne, salt, ground black pepper, 1 teaspoon Cajun seasoning and flour.
 Toss to mix.

 - Heat the remaining oil in the same pan and add the flour remaining from coating the tofu.
 Cook for a few minutes, stirring constantly, until the flour turns a deeper color that resembles the color of peanut butter.
 Don't leave the flour unattended or let it burn.
 This should take no more than 5-7 minutes on medium-low heat.